EstiloFutbol/EstiloFutbol/docs/setup.md

 ```

 Alternatively, you can open `http://localhost:8000/ping` in your browser.

+### Testing Player Heat Maps

+To test the new player heat map functionality:

+1. Navigate to the Statistics tab
+2. Select "Player Heat Maps" from the category dropdown
+3. Choose a competition and season (data will load automatically)
+4. Select a player from the dropdown
+5. View the interactive heat map visualization on the football pitch

 If you encounter any issues, check the browser console and the terminal running the backend server for error messages.